-There is condensation or mineral deposits between the panes of glass in several of the insulated glass windows.
+There is condensation or mineral deposits between the panes of glass in at least two of the insulated glass windows and in the sliding glass door.
 This indicates failed seals.
 The glass assemblies should be replaced, which is the only method for correcting this deficiency.